 Baracoa: The Foodie and Nature Lover's Paradise

 Baracoa sits in the far reaches of the Guantanamo Province.
-Beyond mountains and rivers, you’ll find this town known for natural wonders and as Cuba’s secret foodie hotspot with plenty of amazing things to do and try.
+Beyond mountains and rivers, you’ll find this town known for natural wonders and also known as Cuba’s secret foodie hotspot with plenty of amazing things to do and try.
 What could be better than an outdoor adventure followed by a delicious, relaxing meal?
 Raft or canoe down one of the four rivers, hike Baracoa Anvil, or take a long walk along the water before sinking your teeth into something awesome.
 This is the place where you’ll find Cuban staples with pizzazz.
 Coconut, exotic fruits, and a wide variety of spices add a depth to Baracoa's take on Cuban cuisine.
 Seafood and sweets are not to be missed here!

 THINGS TO DO IN BARACOA

 If getting sun is on your list of things to do in Baracoa, a day in Parque Natural Majayara can be easily spent hiking and/or swimming.
 Explore caves along the archeological trail, hike to a swimming spot, or pay Señor Fuentes for a tour of his family property with stops for coffee and fruit tastings.

 There’s no shortage of things to do outside the park as well.
 Travel just a few kilometers beyond the airport to experience a black sand beach.
 Or take a tour of cacao plantations.
 Hike up the landmark mountain known as the Baracoa Anvil.
 If you’re feeling particularly adventurous, one of the best things to do in Baracoa is to head out to the well-kept secret known as Salto Fino, Cuba’s tallest waterfall.

 Ask your Casa Particular hosts to send you on an adventure, they’re sure to have a favorite!